 Teaching Assistants/Additional Staff

-View our most recent Topic Web here: Topic Web- Summer 1- Year 2
+View our most recent Topic Web here: Topic Web- Spring 1- Year 2

 If you have any questions about our curriculum please contact our Headteacher, Deborah Howard, to pass on to the Curriculum Lead.

 Click on the links below to see the resources from our KS1 SATs Meeting, which took place on Tuesday 27th March 2018.

 Click image to enlarge.

 Following on from the Letters and Sounds programme we used in Year 1, in Year 2 we use the No Nonsense spelling scheme.

 Our reading schemes use Bug Club, PM, and Alphakids books for guided reading, along with a range of books from different schemes such as Oxford Reading Tree, Project X, Fireflies, Treetops and Rigby Star books for home reading.

 Learning to read

 Teaching our children to read and write independently will provide them with the key skills they need to access the rest of the curriculum as well as impact massively on their self-esteem and future life chances.